anahitpo/oreilly-kinesis-training/README.md

  * `npm run test`    perform the jest unit tests
  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template
+ * `cdk synth`       emit the synthesized CloudFormation template
+ * `cdk destroy`     destroy this stack from your AWS account

 ## Lambda functions